 Let me also thank you for the kind words and also for your reference to the positive role of EU in transformation of your country.
 And if your goal for this visit was to acknowledge that Moldova is a European country, then your goal is fulfilled.
 I see Moldova as a European country, I see Moldovans as Europeans, I see Moldova as a part of our family, of European nations.

-We have also moved to the second phase of the Moldova Visa Liberalization Action plan, which is an important step to strengthen the ties between our citizens (…)
+We have also moved to our second phase of the Moldova Action plan, which is an important step to strengthen the ties between our citizens…

-Just now we have witnessed the signature of a financing agreement that will increase the European Union support to the liberalization of the Moldova’s public health system by additional 6 million Euros and of an agreement that we will fund 5 million Euros program of vocational and educational training.
+Now we have witnessed signing of a financing agreement that will increase the European Union support to Moldova’s public health system by additional 6 million Euros and of an agreement that we will fund 5 million Euros program of vocational and educational training.
 So we are speaking about very concrete issues, not just about very good political relations.
 To support public health, to support vocational and educational training.

-So, our message is clear – we have to stay in Moldova’s future.
+So, our message is clear – we have to stay in Moldova’s virtue.
 In fact, as it’s sometimes not well known, our overall financial assistance to Moldova reached this year 152 million Euros, around 21 Euros per capita.
-This is the highest level of support in the European neighbourhood.
-This support is a recognition of Moldova’s firm commitment to reforms (…)
+This is the highest level of support in the European neighborhood.
+This support is a recognition of Moldova’s firm commitment to reforms.

-To conclude, I’d like once again to thank the Prime Minister for his warm welcome yesterday and today.
-I sincerely believe that Moldova can become an aspiration for the region.
+To conclude, I’d like once again to thank the prime minister for his warm welcome yesterday and today.
 You have shown that it is possible to turn democratic restorations into reality even when facing challenging circumstances.
 We are ready to continue this journey with you and support your country and your people in materializing the clear European choice.
 And thank you for your efforts.